Government College University, Lahore: Mahboob-ul-Haq Chair in Economics

 The Mahboob-ul-Haq Chair in Economics is the latest addition to honorary chairs at the university, named after Mahbub ul Haq, a Pakistani economist, politician and international development theorist who served as the 13th Finance Minister of Pakistan.
 While serving as the Special Advisor to the United Nations Development Program (UNDP), he led the establishment of the Human Development Report (HDI) and the widely respected Human Development Index (HDI).
 The Economist called him "one of the visionaries of international development."

 The university established the chair to recognize his services to Pakistan, its people, and above all to the discipline of Economics.
 Apart from post-graduate research in Economics, the chair is also in charge of publishing GCU Economics Journal an annual scholarly and peer-audited publication.
 Its intent is to act as a platform for researchers, professionals, and students to share their achievements, perspectives, and practical experiences.

-Other Chairs

-The following chairs have been announced and will be put into effect in near future.